-U.S. Strategic Command is one of ten unified commands under the Department of Defense (DoD).
+U.S. Strategic Command is one of eleven unified commands under the Department of Defense (DoD).
 Headquartered at Offutt Air Force Base, Nebraska, USSTRATCOM is responsible for strategic deterrence, global strike, and operating the Defense Department's Global Information Grid.
 It also provides a host of capabilities to support the other combatant commands, including strategic warning; integrated missile defense; and global command, control, communications, computers, intelligence, surveillance, and reconnaissance (C4ISR).

 Established Oct.
 1, 2002, USSTRATCOM has made many contributions to the national defense.
 For example, it has provided intelligence, planning and cyber support to coalition forces in Afghanistan and Iraq.
 It monitors orbiting satellites and space debris, allowing high-value spacecraft like the International Space Station to maneuver and avoid collision.
 It has fielded systems to provide limited protection against ballistic missile attack.
 In February 2008, it destroyed a satellite that was about to re-enter the earth's atmosphere.
 In 2011, it supported U.S. Africa Command's operations against Libya in a variety of ways, including long-range conventional strikes and ISR.
 Today's USSTRATCOM is the product of an evolution from a nuclear command to a strategic one in the broadest sense-from an organization prepared to employ thermonuclear weapons in a general war (which it existed to prevent) to a command that creates a variety of global strategic effects day to day in support of national objectives.
 Its rich history draws on important contributions from many different organizations stretching back to World War II.